watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Introduction
 ------------
 The basis for the electrolyzer model is considering the Faradaic conversion of species with respect to the electrolysis reactions at the cathode and anode.
-Faradaic conversion considers equating electrical current to the amount of electrons available for electrochemical reaction by Faraday's law (Kent, 2007).
+This model was primary motivated by the chlor-alkali membrane electrolysis process, a conventional electrolyzer unit for the production of chlorine gas and hydroxide (Bommaraju, 2015)(Kent, 2007).
+Given a membrane electrolyzer, the catholyte and anolyte are separated by an ion exchange membrane.
+This provides two distinct control volumes to perform model calculations.
+Faradaic conversion considers equating the supplied electrical current to the amount of electrons available for electrochemical reaction by Faraday's law.
+The fundamental calculation of Faradaic conversion is described in the equation, "electrons passed between anode and cathode contributing to reactions".

 Degrees of Freedom
 ------------------